Monster of Florence: Gentilcore and Pettini

-On 15 September 1974, teenaged sweethearts Pasquale Gentilcore (19), a barman, and Stefania Pettini (18), an accountant, were shot and stabbed in a country lane near Borgo San Lorenzo while having sex in Gentilcore's Fiat 127.
-They were not far from a notorious discothèque called Teen Club, where they were supposed to spend the evening with friends.
+On 15 September 1974, teenage couple Pasquale Gentilcore (19), a barman, and Stefania Pettini (18), an accountant, were shot and stabbed in a country lane near Borgo San Lorenzo while having sex in Gentilcore's Fiat 127.
+They were not far from a notorious discotheque called Teen Club, where they were supposed to have been spending the evening with friends.
 Pettini's corpse had been violated with a grapevine stalk and disfigured with 97 stab wounds.

-Some hours before the murder, Pettini had disclosed to a close friend that a weird man was terrifying her.
+Some hours before the murder, Pettini had disclosed to a close friend that a strange man was terrifying her.
 Another friend of Pettini's recalled that a strange man had followed and bothered the two of them during a driving lesson a few days before.
-Several couples of lovers who used to "park" in the same area where Gentilcore and Pettini were murdered stated that particular area was frequented by voyeurs, a pair of them acting very oddly.
+Several couples who used to park in the same area where Gentilcore and Pettini were murdered stated that theat particular area was frequented by voyeurs, a pair of them acting very oddly.

 Foggi and De Nuccio

 On 6 June 1981, warehouseman Giovanni Foggi (30) and shop assistant Carmela De Nuccio (21) were shot and stabbed near Scandicci, where the engaged couple both lived.
-De Nuccio's body was pulled out of the car and the killer cut out her pubic area with a notched knife.
+De Nuccio's body was pulled out of the car, and the killer cut out her pubic area with a notched knife.
 The next morning, a young voyeur, paramedic Enzo Spalletti (30), spoke about the murder before the corpses had been discovered.
 He spent three months in jail and was charged with murder before the perpetrator exonerated him by killing again.

-Baldi and Campi
+Baldi and Cambi

 On 23 October 1981, workman Stefano Baldi (26) and telephonist Susanna Cambi (24), who were engaged, were shot and stabbed in a park in the vicinity of Calenzano.
 Cambi's pubic area was cut out like De Nuccio's.
-An anonymous caller phoned Cambi's mother the morning after the murder to "talk to her about her daughter."
-A few days before the murder, Susanna had told her mother that there was somebody tormenting her and even chasing her by car.
+An anonymous caller phoned Cambi's mother the morning after the murder to "talk to her about her daughter".
+A few days before the murder, Cambi had told her mother that somebody was tormenting her and even chasing her by car.